ElsevierDev/elsapy/README.md

 *   Some knowledge of Python and [object-oriented design](https://en.wikipedia.org/wiki/Object-oriented_design)

 ## Quick start
-*   Download or clone this repository (elsapy is not yet available through `pip install`)
-*   Add the unzipped / cloned 'elsapy' folder to your Python package folder, or to your project's folder
+*   Run `pip install elsapy` from your command line
-*   Create a [config file and add your APIkey](https://github.com/ElsevierDev/elsapy/blob/master/CONFIG.md) to it
+*   In your project root folder, [create a config file and add your APIkey](https://github.com/ElsevierDev/elsapy/blob/master/CONFIG.md) to it
-*   Modify exampleProg.py to suit your needs
+*	Download [exampleProg.py](https://raw.githubusercontent.com/ElsevierDev/elsapy/master/exampleProg.py) to your project folder and modify it to suit your needs

 ## Disclaimer
 This is not an 'official' SDK and is not guaranteed to always work with Elsevier's APIs, on all platforms, or without eating up all your machine's resources.
 But we'll do our best to keep it in good shape, are happy to take suggestions for improvements, and are open to collaborations.
 License info is [here](https://github.com/ElsevierDev/elsapy/blob/master/LICENSE.md).